Reviews The Netherlands

 ProgWereld: The Symphonic Dream – Review (NL)

-The netherlands The Netherlands – The Symphonic Dream
+The Netherlands – The Symphonic Dream

 2011 zal een gedenkwaardig jaar zijn voor de uit Denemarken afkomstige toetsenist Lars Boutrup.
 Niet alleen vanwege zijn ontmoeting met Abraham dat jaar, zeker ook omdat zijn tweede solo-album “The Symphonic Dream” dan wereldwijd wordt uitgegeven.
 Het album, waar de toetsen regeren, is in z’n geheel instrumentaal en omdat ik nogal graag vocalen hoor is het eigenlijk verwonderlijk dat ik mijn duimen zo hoog in de lucht steek.
 Ik kan er niet omheen; ik vermaak me kostelijk tijdens de vele luisterbeurten die dit album van me krijgt.